Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Display the content of the /etc/passwd and /etc/hosts file
+A script that Display the last 10 lines of /etc/passwd